 Place The Focal Plant In The Center

 Generally, you want to place your focal plant or plants in the center, provided they do not grow very tall.
 If they grow tall then place them in the back.
 You want the plants in the middle to be mid-sized plants that are not too short but also not too tall.
-Ideally you want these plants to be attractive, interesting, or unusual-looking to provide a point of interest in your container garden.
-It is up to you personally what you consider to be a main attraction plant to place in the center.
+Ideally, you want these plants to be attractive, interesting, or unusual-looking to provide a point of interest in your container garden.
+It is up to you personally what you consider to be the main attraction plant to place in the center.

 Place The Smaller Plants In The Front

 As mentioned above, you do not want your plants stretching to get more sunlight.
 To prevent this from happening, smaller or shorter plants will do well in the front where the sun can hit them and there won’t be any plants blocking them.

 Place Plants That Hang On The Sides

 If you have plants that hang, trail or cascade down the pot as they grow, they look best when placed on the sides of the pot or the front of the pot where they can do their thing and spill out of the pot like they’re supposed to as they grow.